CPSC-1012/sep-2022-a05-workbook-dgilleland/Agenda.md

 >     - a **console app** named `Driver.csproj`
 >     - a **class library** named `GameWorld.csproj`
 >     - an **xunit project** named `GameWorld.Specs.csproj`
+>   - Simple game object
+>     - A **Die** class representing a six-sided die
+>     - A game involving dice, such as ***Drop Dead***:
+>       - *"Five dice and paper to record players' scores are all that is needed.
+A player rolls the five dice and if the throw does not include a 2 or 5, they receive the score of the total numbers added together.
+That player is also able to roll the dice again.
+When a player rolls the dice and any of them contain a 2 or 5, they score no points and the dice that includes a 2 or 5 is excluded from any future throws that they make.
+A player's turn does not stop until their last remaining die shows a 2 or 5.
+At that point, the player "drops dead" and it becomes the next player's turn.
+The highest total score wins."* (source: [*Drop Dead*](https://en.wikipedia.org/wiki/Drop_Dead_(dice_game)))
->   - Simple game object - A **`Player`** with a First Name, Last Name, and Date of Birth
+>     - A **`Player`** with a First Name, Last Name, and Date of Birth
 >       - Can we calculate the age of the player?
 >       - What would be an invalid date of birth?
 >       - What would be an invalid name?

+## Wednesday, Nov 16

+> *Continuation of the GameLibrary Project*

+## Friday, Nov 18

+> *Continuation of the GameLibrary Project*

-## Monday, Nov 14
+## Monday, Nov 21

+> *Continuation of the GameLibrary Project*

+## ??day, Nov ??

 > *At the end of this topic/class, you should be able to:*
 >
 > - [**041**](./src/041/ReadMe.md) Read and Write JSON data using File I/O.

-## Wednesday, Nov 16
+## ??day, Nov ??

 > *At the end of this topic/class, you should be able to:*
 >
 > - [**040**](./src/040/ReadMe.md) File I/O and Data Processing
 > - Separate UI concerns from application concerns (objects) in console applications

-## Friday, Nov 18
+## ??day, Nov ??

 > *At the end of this topic/class, you should be able to:*
 >